KirillLykov/mock-server-solana/README.md

 ## Questions

-1. There is stream priority, why don't we use it for staking?
-2. There is a Controller trait which defines Congestion Control.
+1. There is a Controller trait which defines Congestion Control.
 What is the default implementation?
 Why don't we use it for stake?
-3. RW size and number of streams per connection are static by default?
-Or controlled by this Controller?
+2. RW size and number of streams per connection are static by default?
+Or might be controlled by this Controller?

 ## What to change in the original client